Yasmeen-Begum/Udacity/3.Machine Learning Fundamentals/1.Project: Predict Bike Sharing Demand with AutoGluon/report-template.md

 ![model_test_score](https://github.com/Yasmeen-Begum/Udacity/assets/91931504/bf2ca0de-f141-4503-8cbd-bdb7d5ae6f62)

 ## Summary
 The most benefit is received by working with the features and you can gain great insights from the EDA.
-Working forward my goal would be to improve the model by taking into consideration the working hours which impact the bike demand and the seasonal spikes and lows.
+My goal would be to improve the model by taking into consideration the working hours which impact the bike demand and the seasonal spikes.I have got score of 0.59507.